Clay-Ferguson/coral/README.md

 A developer-focused extension for Nautilus file manager that adds convenient context menu actions to streamline your workflow.
 Coral enhances Nautilus with productivity tools specifically designed for software developers.

-Coral consists only of the three menu items added to the Nautilus right-click popup menu as shown in the image below which are: New Markdown, Open in VSCode, and Run Script.
-The Coral Nautilus extension adds the ability to create a new markdown file in any folder, using a single mouse click (a nice productivity aid), a way to open VSCode projects with a single click, as well as the ability to run shell scripts with a single click.
+Coral consists of four menu items added to the Nautilus right-click popup menu as shown in the image below: New Markdown, Search, Open in VSCode, and Run Script.
+The Coral Nautilus extension adds the ability to create a new markdown file in any folder using a single mouse click (a nice productivity aid), recursively search for text content across all files including PDFs, open VSCode projects with a single click, as well as the ability to run shell scripts with a single click.
 All of these tasks are very common for developers, and it's nice to have these embedded on a menu for a single click right inside Nautilus.
-So the purpose of Coral is to simply make these three actions much easier to do.

 ![Menu Screenshot](menu-screenshot.png)